kent-rasmussen/azt/docs/FLEX_COLLABORATION.md

 It was this inability of [FLEx] to _store and manipulate primary tone data_ that led me to ask for (and ultimately start designing) another tool.
 This isn't necessarily a problem with [FLEx], it is just something it wasn't designed for —and I think it is helpful to be realistic about that.
 Yes, you can make [FLEx] do some of the things that I want, but after all the arm twisting to try to make it work, you basically have a very complex spreadsheet.

 So [A→Z+T] is trying to be something else.
-A tool to store primary data in a way that respects the nature of tone.
+A tool to _store primary data_ in a way that _respects the nature of tone_.
 But also a tool that enables communities to get involved in the collection and analysis of their language.
 Which may not be what you need for your work.

 ## Assumption #2: [A→Z+T] is a bad tool if it doesn't interoperate seamlessly with [FLEx].